Many Canadians have multiple accounts: chequing and savings accounts, non-registered investment accounts, and registered investment accounts.

 To facilitate the transfer, the FI or investment dealer (ID) may request a Death Certificate.

-Any interest earned and accrued, dividends received and declared, but not paid, and capital gains (losses) realized up to the Deceased’s date of death, with respect to the Deceased’s interest in the account, is taxable and will be reported in the Deceased’s terminal T1 tax return(s).
+Any interest earned and accrued, dividends received and declared, but not paid, and capital gains (losses) realized up to the Deceased’s date of death, with respect to the Deceased’s interest in the account, are taxable and will be reported in the Deceased’s terminal T1 tax return(s).

 Non-registered open investment account